marijndegen/1.-styled-create-react-app-easy-debug-guide/README.md

 );
 ```

-7. To test if it works, create an AppStyle.ts file:
+7. To test if it works, create an AppStyle.ts file in the src directory:
 ```
 import styled, { css } from "styled-components";